Wi-Fi 6 Lowdown

 Congestion?
 No Problem

-While it is expected that device density could impact bandwidth speeds of any given network, Wi-Fi 6 is very adept.
+While device density is expected to impact the bandwidth speeds of any given network, bandwidth monitoring can quickly detect root causes and prevent overloads.
+Wi-Fi 6 is also very adept.
 Wi-Fi mitigates against any such issues as it calls upon a smart piece of technology called Orthogonal Frequency Division Multiple Access (OFDMA) which helps split a load when a signal is sent.
 Essentially, this means a single access point can communicate with multiple devices at any time which is a handy benefit when several members of your family are online.

 Of the lessons that Wi-Fi 6 can benefit from is the way that it can concentrate its signal towards the location of a wireless device to improve speed and reliability.
 With beamforming, the signal is focussed on the direction of the device rather than maintaining a consistent signal speed that is spread evenly across the location.